mateus-fecassio/mateus-fecassio/README.md

   </a>
 </p>

-- 🔭 I am currently working on a undergraduate final project about **caries level classification in dental images**.
+- 🔭 I am currently working on an undergraduate final project about **caries level classification in dental images**.

-- 🌱 I am currently learning **computer vision related topics**.
+- 📚 I am currently learning **computer vision-related topics**.

 - 💬 Ask me about **Python, C and image processing**.